iMan-sources/crawl-repo/bs4_crawler/README.md

 # BS4 GitHub Repository Crawler

-A high-performance web crawler for extracting GitHub repository data from gitstar-ranking.com using BeautifulSoup4, with support for parallel processing and caching.
+A high-performance web crawler for extracting GitHub repository data from gitstar-ranking.com using BeautifulSoup4, with support for parallel processing.

 ## Architecture Overview

-The crawler follows a multi-stage pipeline architecture with caching and parallel processing:
+The crawler follows a multi-stage pipeline architecture with parallel processing:

 ```ascii
                                      ┌──────────────┐